Pushing the Capture Limit of Thermionic Gun Linacs: Capture Efficiency of Existing Commercial Linacs

 The Varian Clinac-1800 accelerator captures phases between $-110^\circ$ and $20^\circ$, which is capture efficiency of 36$\%$~\cite{KarzmarkBook}.
 A study by Aubin $et$ $al.$~\cite{Aubin} reported 37$\pm$2$\%$ capture efficiency measured from a Varian 600C linac.
 Their simulation predicted that the capture efficiency can be increased up to 45$\%$ with a converging electron beam.
 Baillie $et$ $al.$~\cite{Baillie2017DesignAS} designed a variable-energy linac and reported capturing 133.7~mA out of 373~mA gun current, which is about 36$\%$ efficiency.

 ASTRA (A Space Charge Tracking Algorithm) is a 2.5D tracking code with space charge~\cite{ASTRA,Poplau:2006za}.
-ASTRA simulations were performed to study the capture and loss of an existing S-band linac structure by tracking electrons through an E-field map shown in Fig.~\ref{fig:TradMedLinacEz}~\cite{RIMJAEM2017233}.
+ASTRA simulations were performed to study the capture and loss of an existing S-band linac structure with 6 cells by tracking electrons through an E-field map shown in Fig.~\ref{fig:TradMedLinacEz}~\cite{RIMJAEM2017233}.
 The blue dots are measurements made by the bead-pull technique, and the red line is the fit.
-Initial DC beams with 9.5, 15, and 25~keV KE, and 100~mA current were simulated, with the results given in Table.~\ref{tab:TradMedCapture}.
+Initial DC beams with 9.5, 15, and 25~keV Kinetic Energy (KE), and 100~mA current were simulated, with the results given in Table.~\ref{tab:TradMedCapture}.
 The ASTRA simulations agree well with the prediction of Baillie $et$ $al.$~\cite{Aubin}.
-When the E$_z$-field profile is scaled up so its max E$_{z, max} = 50$ the final beam energy at the target (located at the exit of the linac) is 5.8~MeV.
+When the E$_z$-field profile is scaled up so at its max E$_{z, max} = 50$~MV/m the final beam energy at the target (located at the exit of the linac) is 5.8~MeV.

 Literature reviews and our own simulations confirm that the capture efficiency of existing commercial linacs is close to 50$\%$ at best.
 37$\%$ of this is the back-streaming electron loss and 15$\%$ are the electrons lost on the aperture.
 Existing commercial linacs in operation capture only $36-37\%$ of electrons, which indicates higher back-streaming loss and aperture loss.
 A major cause of this loss is that the accelerating/decelerating voltage of the first cell is much larger than the electron beam energy, causing almost half the electrons to be lost immediately.
 Significant improvement can be achieved if the gradient and lengths of the first few cells could be optimized.